andrewmcdan/DTOS/README.md

 [Ribbit Radio](https://www.ribbitradio.org/#/) may be another good source to look at.

-At some point, once I have working prototypes, I would like to start making kits to sell on Tindie so that folks can make their own DTOS radio without needing to source the PCB(s) and case.
+At some point, once I have working prototypes, I would like to start making kits to sell on Tindie so that folks can make their own TOSR without needing to source the PCB(s) and case.